liekzhe/SC1015mini_project/README.md

 d.

 ## Basic Visualisation
 a.
-Used box plots, histograms, violin plots in visualising numeric variables : 'budget', 'runtime', 'profit', 'popularity'
+Used box plots, histograms, violin plots in visualising numeric variables : 'budget', 'timeline', 'profit', 'popularity'
 b.
 Used the GroupBy function to create a categorical bar plot of attribution against each categorical variable

 ## Explorator Data Analysis